EvaJF/AdvisIL/README.md

 ### 5. Take a look at some preliminary scaling experiments

 We have run scaling experiments to propose a scaling heuristic in the case of a class-incremental learning task.
-In the following scripts, we perform scaling experiments using the LUCIR algorithm and the ??? dataset.
+In the following scripts, we provide examples of scaling experiments using the LUCIR algorithm and the datasets iNaturalist and imagenet_random_0.
 Similar steps and observations apply for other methods and datasets (see below for more details on each incremental learning algorithm).

 1. Define settings and get yaml files